-Development Plan Documents for Colchester will comprise:

-- The Colchester Borough Local Plan setting out the overarching spatial vision for development of the Borough to 2033; broad locations for strategic growth; other detailed allocations; and development management policies.
-The Local Plan will provide the planning framework for the other Documents listed below.
-Section1 outlines policy for strategic growth across North Essex, including cross-boundary Garden Communities, while Section 2 of the plan details specific policies and allocations within the Borough.
-The allocations provided in the plan are shown on the associated Policies map. - Joint Local Plans with Tendring and Braintree District Councils which allocate land to specific uses within Garden Communities.
-They also provide relevant policy guidance, and set out policies for the management of development,
+- 1.31 Development Plan Documents for Colchester will comprise: - The Colchester Borough Local Plan setting out the overarching spatial vision for development of the Borough to 2033; broad locations for strategic growth; other detailed allocations; and development management policies.
+The Local Plan provides the planning framework for the other Documents listed below.
+The North Essex Authorities Strategic Section 1 Plan outlines policy for strategic growth across North Essex, including a cross-boundary Garden Community, while this Plan - Colchester Local Plan Section 2 details specific policies and allocations within the Borough.
+The allocations provided in the plan are shown on the associated Policies Maps.

-- against which planning applications for the development and use of land will be considered. - Neighbourhood Plans Neighbourhood Plans when adopted / made for different areas of Colchester will form part of the Development Plan and will guide new development for their areas. - Essex Minerals Local Plan and Essex and Southend-on-Sea Waste Local Plan, prepared by the County Council, apply to minerals and waste development matters.
+- A Joint Local Plan (Development Plan Document) is being produced with Tendring District Council which allocates land within a Garden Community.
+It will also provide relevant policy guidance, and set out policies for the management of development, against which planning applications for the development and use of land will be considered. - Neighbourhood Plans when adopted/made for different areas of Colchester will form part of the Development Plan and will guide new development in their areas. - The Essex Minerals Local Plan and Essex and Southend-on-Sea Waste Local Plan, prepared by the County Council, apply to minerals and waste development matters.